ifad/clammit/README.md

 3. Configure your auto-start mechanism, be it God or init.d
 4. Configure the upstream webserver to forward appropriate POST requests to clammit.

-## Calling Clammit
+## API

-Clammit's own actions are grouped under the "/clammit" path (see below).
-Any other request will be scanned (POST and PUT only) then forwarded to the application.
+Clammit's own actions are grouped under the "/clammit" path.
+You should ensure that these are not available externally.

 ### Info